mtsev/seba/README.md

 Main features:
 * Welcomes new members in dedicated welcome channel when they join the server
 * Command for members to verify using a code emailed by [this google script](https://github.com/mtsev/seba-form-script) and updates their roles
-* Command for execs to look up any verified member's information from the database
+* Commands for execs to get any verified member's information from the database
 * Commands to show, hide, and archive categories to easily manage categories for Discord events
 * Command to move all members from one voice channel to another

-Bonus features:
+Bonus features - disabled unless `bonusConfig.json` exists:
 * "Late Nights" category which can only be accessed during a specific time period
 * "Gaming Mode" for the "lounge" voice channel which activates when anyone in lounge is playing a specific game